All Episodes

 It's an expectation.

-Uh the word is entitlement.
+The word is entitlement.

 So you turn around and let's leave the elderly out of this.

-Not just this, but everything else in your life to the time you assume the responsibility by your house, buy your car.
+It's time you assume the responsibility, buy your house, buy your car.

-You're gonna have a lot of trouble.
+You're going to have a lot of trouble.

-Uh but oh, that's it's a challenge.
+But it's a challenge.

 It's what we face each day here when we walk into the studio behind the golden EIB microphone.